viviana2419/Dev.To-blog-series-/Blog3.md

 Credit- http://m.alnafsy.com/

-To creat Microsoft Graph custome connector in Power Apps, let us get acquainted with some important terms first.
+To create Microsoft Graph custom connector in Power Apps, let us get acquainted with some important terms first.

 ## What are Power Apps?
 * Power Apps is a **suite of apps, services, connectors, and a data platform**, that provides a rapid development environment to build custom apps for business needs.